kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 caused less work to get done than originally planned.
 The continued battery issues that plague the robot occasionally prevent testing from getting done.

-The new Ar-Tag array is large enough to help us further test the camera's ocular calibration.
+The new AR tag array is large enough to help us further test the camera's ocular calibration.
 The early results show that we could do better but it may not be necessary.